mnot/redbot/CONTRIBUTING.md

 `make` will also install npm dependencies for a few development tools into a local `node_modules` directory.

+Note that [geckodriver](https://github.com/mozilla/geckodriver) needs to be installed on your system to run `make webui_test`.

 #### Helpful Make targets